SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

    :width: 900px
    :align: center

-If this Rhino file contains Rhino Objects with RevitElementID attached, this dialog will pop up to ask if you want to overwrite the existing import.
+This pops up if Rhino file contains Objects with RevitElementID attached.

-| 2 - Selecting **Overwrite** will Delete all Rhino Objects with Revit ElementIDs attached as a user-dictionary.
-It will remember the Rhino Layer each Revit Element is placed in.
-Later, the plug-in will place newly imported Revit Element with the same ID into the remembered Rhino Layer.
+| 2 - **Overwrite** deletes all current Objects with Revit ElementIDs attached.
+Importer will remember Revit ElementID and their layer placement.
+Later, the plug-in will place newly imported Element with same ID into the remembered Layer.

-| 3 - Selecting **Keep** will keep current Rhino Objects and Import the new model.
+| 3 - **Keep** keeps current Rhino Objects and import new model.

 .. figure:: images/revit_importing.png
    :width: 900px